jackiehjm/stx-docs/doc/source/contributor/doc_contribute_guide.rst

 Information blocks
 ******************

-Emphasize information using notices (an 'admonition' in Sphinx).
+Emphasize information using notices (an *admonition* in Sphinx).
 Different types of notices exist to emphasize degrees of information importance.

 **Input:**